WHAT IS WATER ?

 A person can live a month without food , but only for a week without water.

-We all have to drink water to avoid dehydration, the amount you need each day depends on how active you are, and the temperature.
+We all have to drink water to avoid dehydration.
+The amount you need each day depends on how active you are and how hot the weather is.

 Water plays a major role in cooking, while water sports are a very popular recreational activity.